Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Introduction

-We often want a succinct representation of some data<br/>with the expectation that we are referring to the same data.
+We often want a succinct representation of some data<br />with the expectation that we are referring to the same data.

 ##### A "fingerprint"